Signal Recovery from Time and Frequency Samples: Reconstruction from Two-Sided Samples

 where $\vec\Phi(x)=(\Phi_0(x),\dots,\Phi_N(x))^\top$; equivalently, every finite-dimensional RKHS corresponds to a feature map into $\mathbb R^{N+1}$ with a weighted Euclidean inner product, and the reproducing property follows from the simple computation

 One-sided sampling is governed by Eq.~\eqref{eq:RKHSExpansion}.
 To incorporate two-sided samples we will need an appropriate mathematical framework, which is provided in Def.~\ref{def:twosidedRKHS} and the subsequent discussion below.
-For now we prefer to keep the exposition heuristic - assuming the following quantities are all well-defined.
+For now we prefer to keep the exposition heuristic - assuming the following quantities are all well-defined to convey the intuition of two-sided approach.
 As the kernel depends on two variables, we specify, which variable the Fourier transform applies to, following the convention:

 Suppose now that $K$ samples can be obtained from \(f(t)\) and $L$ samples can be obtained from \(\hat f(\omega)\).
 Consider the two-sided expansion formula, which we will justify formally using a two-sided representer theorem, Thm.~\ref{thm:representer}, below: